 The law defines children as those under the age of 18 and this policy relates in the main, to them.
-However, as per guidance such as 'Working Together to Safeguard Children' (2013) St Mary's acknowledges that where individuals have specific / severe additional needs including certain learning and physical disabilities, then this definition extends to the age of 25 years.
+However, as per guidance such as 'Working Together to Safeguard Children' (2023) St Mary's acknowledges that where individuals have specific / severe additional needs including certain learning and physical disabilities, then they can continue to receive support up to the age of 25 years.